rahildacoder/MazeWorld/README.md

 # MazeWorld
-Responsive Java maze game that generates mazes and solves mazes
+Responsive Java maze game that generates and solves mazes